 Alternatively, you can look out for the LAN Airlines flight from Auckland to Sydney which has a good new Business Class cabin on their 787.
 You can then connect onto a Sydney – Perth flight and hopefully experience the new Qantas business class seat.

-You could also use any Emirates award seat availability on their services across the Tasman from Sydney, Melbourne and Brisbane to Auckland and Christchurch.
+You could also use any Emirates award seat availability on their services across the Tasman from Melbourne and Brisbane to Auckland and Sydney to Christchurch.

-Qantas operate an A330 on the Perth to Auckland route during the summer season with Skybed Mk1 angled-flat seating, so the Business Class product is good, but not exceptional.
-There’s no indication yet on when this will get upgraded to Qantas’ new Business Class seat.
+Qantas operate an upgraded A330 on the Perth to Auckland route during the summer season with an excellent lie-flat Business Class product.

 The direct flight operates weekly from late October to December, then twice-weekly from December to late March, and I’ve found that generally points seat availability in Business Class is fairly good when looking a few months in advance.

 Redeeming points for Perth – NZ travel through Krisflyer on Air New Zealand

 Since my partner is a Kiwi and I lived in New Zealand for about 6 years, I’ve noticed that Air New Zealand receives god-like status and unmatched loyalty from many Kiwis.